criblpacks/cribl-cisco-asa-cleanup/README.md

 ## Release Notes

+### Version 1.1.13 - 2023-12-13
+    - Grouped the dest/src flip together with other Exceptions
+    - Added exception for 430001-5 events which have variable formatting in "Key: Value" pairs
+        - Shout out to Slack user @Brenden

+### Version 1.1.12 - 2023-11-29
+    - For codes 302013, 302015, 302020, 302021, 602303, 602304, and 702307 we now reverse src and dest fields if the direction is outbound
+    - See the Flip dest/src fields group
+        - Shout out to Slack user @Brenden for identifying the mistake

+### Version 1.1.11 - 2023-11-01
+    - Fixed 419002: Cisco's docs don't match logs found in the wild, updated regex to work with both

 ### Version 1.1.10 - 2023-09-29
     - Added 430002 (thanks @Walter in Cribl Slack!)
     - Fixed 106015 to be more permissive of optional interface field